firebase/genkit/docs/evaluation.md

 ### Synthesizing test data using an LLM

-Here's an example flow which will use a PDF file to generate possible questions users might be asking about it.
+Here's an example flow that uses a PDF file to generate possible questions users might be asking about it.

 ```js
 export const synthesizeQuestions = flow(